+Do air conditioners dehumidify the air in your home?
+Not really.
 Indoor humidity control is a helpful byproduct of air conditioning.
-However, there are several reasons why air conditioners do not effectively or efficiently dehumidify the whole home.
+However, there are several reasons why air conditioners dehumidify ineffectively and inefficiently.
 For example, leaky ductwork, negative pressure and dirty evaporator coils.
-Let’s take a closer look at an air conditioner’s inability to replace a dehumidifier solution.
+Let’s take a closer look at an air conditioner’s inability to replace a dehumidifier.

 While air conditioning systems help lower indoor humidity, dehumidification is simply a byproduct of the cooling process.
 Air conditioners aren’t designed to reduce humidity levels indoors.
 Plus, there are many system factors that affect how your home’s AC will or won’t help control moisture.